vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 - Public
   - Can be accessed by anything and everything in that program.

-### Abstraction
+##### Abstraction

 This is a tool in modeling higher-level mechanisms.
 In practice, this is used to code shared features that are implemented differently.

 In the above code, `Animal` is an Abstract class (the 'pure virtual' designation of `virtual void Speak() = 0;` makes this so.)
-If we tried to instantiate it we would get an error.
+If we tried to instantiate it, we would get an error.
 This makes sense model-wise, as there is no such thing as an "Animal".
 An animal is a higher-level classification for specific species.
 However, `Cat` and `Dog` are specific animals that we want to be able to create.
 Setting up our program like this allows us to only have to program changes we wish to make to multiple classes **once**.
 So if we wanted to start tracking age, placing it in Animal (then modifying the Cat/Dog constructors) is much more preferable than coding the same feature twice.
 While this seems overkill for this example, remember that this is **scalable**!
 I can now model any number of types of animals, that all have the same variables/functions, very quickly without copy/pasting a ton of times!

-### Inheritance
+##### Inheritance

 This principle allows us to "re-use" code by deriving multiple classes from a base class.
 In the example we just gave, `Animal` is the base class while `Dog` and `Cat` are the derived classes.

-### Polymorphism
+##### Polymorphism

 This principle allows an object to be treated as a different type so long as it falls within the correct inheritance hierarchy.
 As an example, in the code we just reviewed we have an "is-a" relationship between Animal and Dog (A Dog is-a Animal.)
 This allows any Dog object to be stored as a Dog (`Dog myDog(50);`) or as an Animal pointer (`Animal* animal_ptr = new Dog(50);`).

-# Part 7.
-Debugging
+#### Part 7.
+Debugging {#debugging}

 The hardest part of programming is figuring out where you went wrong.
 There are a few techniques we can use to narrow in on our mistakes: